zhxsxuan/beamer-template/README.md

 # beamer-template
-A beamer template for math conference presentaion
+A beamer template for scientific conference presentation.